Some of the links in this post may be affiliate links.

 This is not a low light plants and it needs to be right in front of a window for best results.

 Under good light conditions, this plant is actually a pretty fast grower and you will get many more baby pilea plants being produced as well.

 A few hours of sun, especially morning sun, are not only acceptable, but very beneficial in many cases!

 Just keep in mind that the stronger the light is, the quicker your soil will dry out.
 So be aware of that!
 Chances are, your plant will dry out more quickly so you’ll have to be more vigilant with your watering.

-If you do have a very sunny window, like a sunny Southern exposure window, you may need to place it a little further back.
+If you do have a very sunny window, like a sunny Southern exposure window, you may need to place it a little further back (or use a sheer curtain to diffuse the sun).
 Just experiment and monitor your plant.
 If it looks good and is growing well, then you know it is happy!